Back to blog

 4. Introduce kids to tech gradually

-• Start with texting before progressing to apps like Instagram or TikTok.
+• Gradually introduce apps like Instagram or TikTok

-• Set clear rules, like no tagging locations or friending strangers.
+• Set clear rules, such as no location tagging or connecting with strangers

-• Keep communication open so kids feel comfortable discussing their online experiences.
+• Keep communication open so kids feel comfortable sharing what they encounter online

 More detailed steps are outlined in The Ultimate Digital Parenthood Guide.